ZhgChgLi/zhgchgli.github.io/_posts/en/2025-01-17-medium-to-jekyll.md

 - Secret: Paste the `uid` value copied from the previous step

 ##### Completion
-If there is no special logout or issues, the cookies will not expire.
+If there is no special logout or issues with the account, the cookies will not expire.

 If the following message appears during synchronization and the articles are incomplete:
 ```
 This post is behind Medium's paywall.
 You must provide valid Medium Member login cookies to download the full post.
 ```
-It means the cookies have expired; please reset them by following the steps above.
+It means the cookies have expired, please reset them by following the steps above.

-## 4. First manual synchronization, Repo -> GitHub Actions -> Click "ZMediumToMarkdown" -> Click "Enable workflow"
+## 4. First Manual Synchronization, Repo -> Github Actions -> Click "ZMediumToMarkdown" -> Click "Enable workflow"
+For the first execution, we can manually synchronize once to check if the settings are correct.
 ![](/assets/medium-to-jekyll-starter/github-9.png)
-On the first run, we can manually synchronize once to check if the settings are correct.

-## 5. Wait for the synchronization of articles and website deployment to complete.
+## 5. Wait for the synchronization of articles and website deployment to complete
 ![](/assets/medium-to-jekyll-starter/github-10.png)

 Wait for the following three Actions to complete without errors: